StuvX/Owlet/README.md

 clone this repository,
 in terminal type:
 `npm start` and hit enter.
-npm should serve the website on your at [localhost:8080](localhost:8080).
+npm should serve the website on your machine at [localhost:8080](http://localhost:8080).

 ## TODO
 1. Make the webshite look better.